 - Age verification: Turn this on for products like champagne or wine.
 Your driver will be prompted to check ID on delivery.

-- Virtual products: Use this for workshops, gift vouchers, or anything that doesn’t need shipping.
+- Virtual products: Use this for gift cards or workshops that don’t need physical delivery.

 - Product code: A code that links a product in Digital Florists to the same product on your website.
-When an order comes in from your website, this code tells the system which product was sold so it appears correctly on your dashboard and deducts from stock.
-You can set codes individually (edit the product, then enter the code in the Product Code field) or in bulk via CSV upload.
+When an order comes in from your website, this code identifies which product was sold so it appears correctly on your dashboard and deducts from stock.
+You can set codes individually (edit the product, then enter the code in the Product Code field) or in bulk via CSV import.

 Barcodes